jaejun-yoo/precision_recall/README.md

 ### calculate.py

-The calculate.py file extracts the feature vector from the image files using the pretrained model of VGG16.
-It then estimates the manifold using k-NN neighbors and returns the precision and recall value.
+The calculate.py file returns the precision and recall values of two image sets.
 The function pretrained_model in calculate.py makes use of the VGG16 using Keras (with additional layers : based on [this thread](https://github.com/keras-team/keras/issues/4465)), which is used to extract feature vectors of each image.
 Using the feature vectors extracted from this step, the manifold_estimator function tries to estimate the true manifold of of the data using k-nearest neighbors, and returns the fraction value of feature vectors that lie within the estimated manifold.
 The knn_precision_recall function then calculates the precision and recall value of the real and generated images.
 These functions were designed by following the pseudo-code provided in Appendix A in the aforementioned [paper](https://arxiv.org/pdf/1904.06991.pdf).

 ### generate_image.py